Murders of Ben Smart and Olivia Hope: Subsequent appeals

 In June 2020, it was reported that Watson's case would be referred back to the Court of Appeal because of continuing concern about the reliability of the forensic testing used to show the two hairs found on a blanket belonged to Olivia.
-Watson will be allowed to speak; the Hearing will take place in May 2023.
+In May 2022, the Court also agreed that when the hearing goes ahead, Watson would be allowed to challenge whether the controversial eyewitness evidence (related to the 'blink photo') was properly obtained and should have been heard by the jury at his trial.